 Myth #4: “Fluoridation is a ‘freedom of choice’ issue.
 People should choose when or if they have fluoride in their water.”

-Fluoridation is a public health measure where a modest community-wide investment benefits everyone.
+Fluoridation is a public health measure, a modest community-wide investment that benefits everyone.

-- Fluoride exists naturally in virtually all water supplies, so it isn’t a question of choosing to get fluoride.
-The only question is whether people receive the optimal level that’s documented to prevent tooth decay.
+- Fluoride exists naturally in virtually all water supplies, so it isn’t a question of choosing, but a question of assuring that people receive the optimal amount to prevent tooth decay.

-- Maintaining an optimal amount of fluoride in water is based on the principle that decisions about public health should be based on what is healthy for the entire community, not based on a handful of individuals whose extreme fears are not backed by the scientific evidence.
+- Maintaining an optimal amount of fluoride in water is based on the principle that decisions about public health should be based on what is healthy for the entire community and on what is backed by the scientific evidence.

 - Fluoridation is not a local issue.
 Every taxpayer in a state pays the price for the dental problems that result from tooth decay.
 A New York study found that Medicaid enrollees in counties where fluoridation was rare needed 33.4% more fillings, root canals, and extractions than those in counties where fluoridated water was much more prevalent.